 - 1. Conduct an introductory webinar for interested stakeholders. - 2.
-Host watershed workshops in Spring 2017 with stakeholders, providing two opportunities to participate. - 3.
+Host watershed workshops in the summer of 2017 with stakeholders, providing two opportunities to participate. - 3.
 Conduct habitat assessment for the watershed using regional and local data. - 4.
 Compile information on candidate resilience projects, conduct site visits, and characterize them per established criteria. - 5.
 Present draft findings to stakeholders for feedback. - 6.
-Present final products by webinar to stakeholders in Summer 2017.
+Present final products by webinar to stakeholders in the fall of 2017.